aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

   ansible-playbook playbooks/fabric-validate.yaml --check
   ```

 - You can increase the Ansible verbosity by adding multiple `-v` when running the playbook.
-This will give you visibility on which [test categories](#test-categories) are being removed from the catalogs by AVD according to the structured configurations.
+This will give you visibility on which [test categories](#test-categories) are being removed from a device's catalog by AVD according to the structured configurations.

   ```shell
   ansible-playbook playbooks/fabric-validate.yaml -v